 Manufacturer: Lita, France.

-Other versions: Made for a long time and in many colours.
-Also versions exist with hammered paint.
+Other versions: This 1970s Lita clamp spotlight was made for a long time and was produced in many colours.
+Versions exist with hammered paint.

 Lita was a French manufacturer of lighting and spotlights for gardening and interior lighting.
 It was acquired by La Compagnie des Lampes together with Projelux in 1974.
 La Compagnie des Lampes was renamed into Mazda.